Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The exercises from Week 15 focus on sorting algorithms, specifically insertion sort, selection sort, and bubble sort.
-The goal is to determine which type of sort can sort a list that is almost sorted faster, with more than 90% of elements in the right place.
-After explaining the reasoning behind each algorithm's performance, examples are provided using lists A: 13, 1,16, 8, 2, 9, 4, 5.
-Using bubble sort, the list is shown to be sorted after one iteration and then again after the second parsing/iteration.
-Similarly, using selection sort, the list is shown to be sorted after one iteration and then again after the second parsing/iteration.
-The algorithms for insertion sort and selection sort are provided in pseudocode.
-Additionally, the problem of finding the kth smallest element of a list can be solved using these algorithms.
-To complete this exercise, the student must attempt the exercises, refer to hints and tips when needed, and test their knowledge to identify areas that require additional study.
+The exercises for Week 15 focus on practicing concepts learned so far.
+The question asks which sorting algorithm can sort a list that is almost sorted faster (more than 90% of elements are in the right place).
+Insertion sort, selection sort, and bubble sort are considered.
+To answer this, we need to analyze each algorithm's performance.
+Bubble sort performs poorly on nearly-sorted lists because it repeatedly swaps adjacent elements, which can be inefficient.
+Selection sort is better but still not optimal for nearly-sorted lists because it needs to find the smallest element in each pass, even if most elements are already in order.
+Insertion sort, on the other hand, takes advantage of the fact that most elements are already sorted and only needs to insert a few elements at the beginning or end.
+The exercises also ask us to implement bubble sort and selection sort on a sample list A: 13, 1,16, 8, 2, 9, 4, 5.

 ---

 ### Week 15 exercises hints and tips Reading• .
 Duration: 10 minutes 10 min

-There is no text to summarize.
-The provided text appears to be a course schedule or outline for teaching simple algorithms, including insertion sort, bubble sort, and selection sort.
-It includes durations for videos, discussions, readings, practice assignments, and ungraded plugins.

-If you provide the actual text about these algorithms, I would be happy to help you summarize it in 8 sentences while preserving key information, formulae, links, and technical details.
+Lesson 8.0 Introduction Lesson 8.1 Specifying alogrithms Lesson 8.2 Two simple alogrithms Video: Video Simple algorithms – insertion sort .
+Duration: 5 minutes 5 min Discussion Prompt: How else would you sort? .
+Duration: 10 minutes 10 min Reading: Reading Model answer for How else would you sort? .
+Duration: 10 minutes 10 min Video: Video Simple algorithms – bubble sort .
+Duration: 5 minutes 5 min Video: Video Selection sort .
+Duration: 4 minutes 4 min Reading: Reading Algorithms ....

 ---